meyerv11045/notes/notes/data_structures/hash_table.md

   - *Separate Chaining*- each array index points to a different data structure (e.g. array of linked lists)
   - *Open addressing*-a collision triggers a probing sequence to find where to store the value for a given key.

-- Hash map: A key-value store that uses an array and a hashing function to save and retrieve values.
+- Hash table: A key-value store that uses an array and a hashing function to save and retrieve values.
 - Key: The identifier given to a value for later retrieval.
 - Hash function: A function that takes some input and returns a number
   - Compression function: A function that transforms its inputs into some smaller range of possible outputs (e.g. Hash Function)